cyclr/docs/pages/bigquery.md

 ### Allowing Other Users Access To a Dataset ###

-This section is for reference if another user is neeeded to access the dataset.
+This section is for reference if another user is needed to access the dataset.

 To allow other users access to the dataset and the tables, add the user permissions in the BigQuery console.

-Click the "Share dataset" button next to the "Create dataset" button select on the dataset, these buttons are below the "Query Editor" screen.
+Click the "Share dataset" button next to the "Create dataset" button on the dataset, these buttons are below the "Query Editor" screen.

 Enter in the email of the user.
 Choose which permissions to give the user, such as "Editor" or "Viewer".